priyankaalugolu/ats_fit_score/README.md

-1. Please install necessary packages as needed.
+1. Please install the necessary packages as needed.

 2. Create AWS access key and secret key in your AWS Profile and paste them in the secrets.toml file